-- Behave in a responsible and respectful manner; - Demonstrate courtesy and respect for others, especially other students and School personnel; - Attend classes and required School activities and events regularly and on time; - Prepare for each class and complete assignments on time; - Respect the rights and privileges of other students and School personnel in person and online; - Respect and care for School property and facilities; - Turn off cell phones or other electronic media during instructional time, and otherwise follow policies related to use of technology; - Cooperate with School personnel in maintaining safety, order and discipline; - Dress appropriately, in accordance with School's dress code; - Review and comply with the Student Handbook and other School and campus rules; - Obey classroom rules and classroom expectations for behavior; - Refrain from verbal or written acts of bullying whether in person or online; - Avoid violations of this Code.
+- Behave in a responsible and respectful manner; - Demonstrate courtesy and respect for others, especially other students, School personnel and volunteers. - Attend classes and required School activities and events regularly and on time; the official tardy time is 8:00am; excessive tardiness will be addressed by administration. - Prepare for each class and complete assignments on time; - Respect the rights and privileges of other students and School personnel in person and online; - Respect and care for School property and facilities; destruction to school or personal (teacher or other student) property will require restitution. - Turn off cell phones or other electronic media during instructional time, and otherwise follow policies related to use of technology; - Cooperate with School personnel in maintaining safety, order and discipline; - Dress appropriately, in accordance with School's dress code; - Review and comply with the Student Handbook and other School and campus rules; - Obey classroom rules and classroom expectations for behavior; - Refrain from verbal or written acts of bullying whether in person or online; - Avoid violations of this Code.